 For sure though, the troops watch the hearings when they could.
 But the troops qualified that the usual order of their viewing preferences is the soap opera “Imortal” and “Mara Clara” first, then the news, and finally, the live telecast of the Senate hearings.

-It’s small comfort to know that in some camps, soldiers have access to cable TV, and in others, none. – With reporting by Ed Lingao, PCIJ, February 2011
+It’s small comfort to know that in some camps, soldiers have access to cable TV, and in others, none.— With additional reporting by Ed Lingao, PCIJ, February 2011